-I wrote Quartet for Four Clarinets as my graduation thesis piece from Harvard in the spring of 2000.
-As such, I wanted to achieve in this piece a real synthesis of many of the fundamental compositional skills I had been working on as a student.
-My compositional thinking tends to be very harmonically based, so I especially wanted to try to develop my contrapuntal chops.
-I studied a good deal of Bach while working on the piece, and the contrapuntal nature of the middle movements owes a good deal to this study.
-Another important influence on this piece was jazz music, especially Charles Mingus.
-The improvisatory spirit, the singing, human quality of the melodic lines, and the vitality and energy of jazz was a breath of fresh air for me at a time when classical music was feeling stale.
+I wrote Quartet for Four Clarinets for my undergraduate senior thesis.
+In it, I wanted to achieve a synthesis of many of the fundamental skills I had been working on as a student.
+As my compositional thinking tends to be very harmony-based, I especially wanted to try to develop my contrapuntal chops.
+I studied a good deal of Bach while working on the piece, which strongly informs the highly contrapuntal middle movements.
+Another important influence was jazz music, especially the work of Charles Mingus.
+The improvisatory spirit, the singing, human melodic lines, and the vitality and energy of jazz was a breath of fresh air for me at a time when classical music was feeling stale.
 The spirit of Mingus is most obvious in the outer movements, with their swinging, jazzy melodies, but what I learned from studying jazz harmony pervades the entire piece.

 SHEET MUSIC FOR THIS PIECE CAN BE PURCHASED AS PART OF THE SUPER DUPER MEGA ULTRA INCREDIBLE ALL CLARINET MUSIC SPECIAL